-The provision of the partnership agreement preventing the amendments having the effects described in the immediately preceding sentence can be amended upon the approval of the holders of at least 90% of the outstanding units.
+The provision of ETE's partnership agreement preventing the amendments having the effects described in the immediately preceding sentence can be amended upon the approval of the holders of at least 90% of the outstanding units.

-Proposed amendments (other than those described above) must be approved by holders of a majority of ETE's outstanding units.
+Proposed amendments to ETE's partnership agreement (other than those described above) must be approved by holders of a majority of ETE's outstanding units.

-Any amendment that reduces the voting percentage required to take any action must be approved by the affirmative vote of limited partners constituting not less than the voting requirement sought to be reduced.
-Further, any amendment that requires the approval of holders of at least 90% of the outstanding units will not become effective unless ETE first obtains an opinion of counsel to the effect that the amendment will not affect the limited liability under applicable law of any of the limited partners.
+Any amendment to ETE's partnership agreement that reduces the voting percentage required to take any action must be approved by the affirmative vote of limited partners constituting not less than the voting requirement sought to be reduced.
+Further, any amendment to ETE's partnership agreement that requires the approval of holders of at least 90% of the outstanding units will not become effective unless ETE first obtains an opinion of counsel to the effect that the amendment will not affect the limited liability under applicable law of any of the limited partners.

-Any amendment to the partnership agreement that adversely affects the rights, preferences and privileges of ETE's Series A preferred units requires the approval of a majority of ETE's outstanding Series A preferred units, voting separately as a class with each Series A preferred unit entitled to one vote.
+Any amendment to ETE's partnership agreement that adversely affects the rights, preferences and privileges of ETE's Series A Units requires the approval of a majority of ETE's outstanding Series A Units, voting separately as a class with each Series A Unit entitled to one vote.